BabylonJS/OldDocumentationSite/content/extensions/WebGPU/webGPU.md

 We currently only support a really small subsets of what Babylon.js can do:
 * Static Meshes and instances (no bones or morph)
-* Basic PBR Materials (only IBL, albedo, specular, roughness, ambient and emissive data, can not change after creation)
+* Materials can not change their defines after creation
-* No other materials so far
-* GLTF/GLB loader for model respecting the following limitations
 * No custom effects or post processes
 * No render targets
+* No Dynamic/Raw/Compressed textures
+* Loaders for model respecting the following limitations

 This is not much you would say, but it means we have layered all the ground foundation to move forward :-)